References

 futuristic city design with icons representing connectivity and technology

-Helping new industries gain advantage from 5G
+Helping new industries benefit from 5G

 Under the WIVE project, Magister participated in the development of various 5G technologies.